AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/ingest_architectural_overview/ingest_architectural_overview.md

 ---

 ## 2. Understanding the API
 The Data Ingestion API are necessary for clients to be able to push batch data into the Adobe Cloud Platform.
-Data being uploaded can either be ad hoc (eg. profile data from a CRM system) or data that fits into a known data model that is registered in the XDM registry.
+Data being uploaded can either be ad hoc (eg. profile data from a CRM system) or data that conforms to a known schema that is registered in the XDM registry.

 ![Data Ingestion Patterns](data_ingest_architecture.png)

 ## 3. API Specification Reference
-The Swagger API reference documentation can be found [here](https://git.corp.adobe.com/pages/experience-platform/api-specification/#/)
+The Swagger API reference documentation can be found [here](../apireference.html#!acpdr/bulk-ingest-api.yaml)

 ## 4. Using the API
 The most common operation of the Data Ingestion API is to upload (ingest) data onto the Adobe Cloud platform.
 This is accomplished through creating a new batch (a unit of data that consists of one or more files to be ingested as a single unit), uploading files to a specified dataset that matches the data's XDM schema, and signaling the end of the batch.
 The following tutorial will follow this three step process to upload new batches into a pre-existing dataset.

 ### 4.1 Data Ingestion Pre-requisites
-- Data to upload must be in .parquet format
+- Data to upload must be in [.parquet](http://parquet.apache.org/documentation/latest/) format
 - Individual data files must not exceed 512 MB in size
+- A [Dataset created in Data Catalog] (../allservices.html.html#!api-specification/markdown/narrative/technical_overview/catalog_architectural_overview/catalog_architectural_overview.md)
-- Data format must match the schema of the dataset being uploaded into
+- Contents of the parquet file must match (a subset of) the schema of the dataset being uploaded into
 - Have your unique Access Token, given after authentication

 ### 4.2 Creating a Batch